Religion Is a Human Thing

 – Karen Armstrong

 True enough, some religious ideas are ignorant, superstitious, mythical, and delusional.
-But these defective traits are purely human shortcomings, ones that are not limited to religious institutions.
-Despite these faults, more progressive religions have the spiritual power to instill a sense of morality, selflessness, charity, fellowship, and service—traits that are not necessarily inherent in the principles and structures of economic or political institutions.
+But these defective traits are purely human shortcomings that are not limited only to religious institutions.
+Despite the faults of human religions, more progressive religious ideas have the spiritual power to instill a sense of morality, selflessness, charity, fellowship, and service—positive traits that are not necessarily inherent in the principles and structures of economic or political institutions.

 Do We Need Social Religion?

-Despite the growing aversion to traditional religions, there is a great need for socialized religion.
-And by that, I don’t mean another authoritative organization to tell us what to do or what to believe, but rather a simple philosophy that acknowledges and accepts common spiritual goals and values, including the recognition of a Universal Source of existence and, on a planetary level, the essential social value of the spiritual fellowship of humanity.
+Despite the growing aversion to traditional religions, there is a great need in the world for socialized religion.
+And by that, I don’t mean another institutional or authoritative organization to tell us what to do or what to believe, but rather a simple religious philosophy that acknowledges and accepts common spiritual goals and values, including the recognition of a Divine Source of existence and, on a planetary level, the essential social value of the spiritual fellowship of humanity.

-A socialized religion should be greater in scope than any national identity or any particular belief because its objective is to inspire the whole of humanity to reach out for divine values—to make truth, love, goodness, and beauty the ideals of everyday life, not just for ourselves but also for our families and communities.
+A socialized religion should be greater in scope than any national identity or any particular doctrine because its objective is to inspire the whole of humanity to reach out for divine values—to make truth, love, goodness, and beauty the ideals of everyday life, not just for ourselves but also for our families, communities, and nations.
 When we are filled with the Spirit, we look for the commonalities among us, not the differences.

-Traditional religions will survive as social organizations when they begin to appeal to the most advanced spiritual ideals, ones honestly reflected in their actions and policies.
-They should emphasize understanding, tolerance, cooperation, and common goals.
-Only through messages of love and compassion can religions ever hope to address the longings of those who seek true spirit contact.
+Traditional religions will survive as social organizations only when they begin to appeal to the most advanced spiritual ideals—ideals honestly reflected in their actions and policies.
+To succeed, they must emphasize understanding, tolerance, cooperation, and beneficial goals.
+Only through messages of love and compassion can religions ever hope to address the inner longings of those who seek true spirit contact.

 Progressive thinkers have lost interest in pointless rituals, repetitious liturgy, mechanical prayers, and sacred writings.
 Instead, they desire real spiritual progress by contacting a real spiritual domain and by living real spiritual lives.
 They yearn to extol the supreme values of living, such as improving self-control, growing in wisdom, elevating the ideals of family life, encouraging friendship, and helping neighbors.
 They desire to cooperate, to be good people dedicated to the loving service of their fellows.